Student group donates supplies to Academy at Shawnee

 “We're so excited about these school supplies that you see behind me.
 We will make sure that all of our students, especially those in the homeless population, have access and opportunity to be able to complete NTI 2.0 successfully, so again, ladies, thank you so much.
 We're so proud of the work you've done with this,” Principal Kym Rice said.

-Unify Louisville started as a group of teens offering free tutoring during NTI in the spring and then expanded into other community service.
+Unify Louisville started as a group of teens offering free tutoring during NTI in the spring and then expanded into other community services.

 Have a news tip?
 Email assign@whas11.com, visit our Facebook page or Twitter feed.